danboh/d3-tree-bootstrap/README.md

 ## Data
 - Data is loaded directly through a json variable (js/data.js) which was needed at the moment of development.
 But feel free to adjust to your needs. d3 accepts other types of data loading (e.g csv).

-- Data folder provides a pyhthon script to conver a CSV file into json, which is then copied to the data.js file (work in progress to automate this piece)
+- Data folder provides a pyhthon script to convert a CSV file into json, which is then copied to the data.js file (work in progress to automate this piece)

-- The diagram was only adjusted to read 3 leves of data
+- The diagram was only adjusted to read 3 levels of data.